nginxinc/nginx-gateway-fabric/examples/advanced-routing/README.md

 ## 1. Deploy NGINX Kubernetes Gateway

-1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Gateway.
+1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Kubernetes Gateway.

 1. Save the public IP address of NGINX Kubernetes Gateway into a shell variable: